- Enjoy: Career-enhancing professional development in your discipline

 If you are an energetic, lifelong learner committed to staying current in your field and challenging yourself and your students, teaching a U of M course might be a good fit for you.

 Each University department that offers a course through College in the Schools has minimum instructor qualifications.
-Consult the Applicant Handbook to learn more about your specific course and if we are accepting applications for that course to teach in 2019-20.
+Consult the Applicant Handbook to learn more about your specific course and if we are accepting applications to teach that course in 2019-20.

 Apply early, as some courses have a limited number of new instructors each year.
-(View details in the Teacher Applicant Handbook.)
+(View details in the Instructor Applicant Handbook.)